Wago-Norge/UtilizeVSCodeWagoSDK/README.md

   <img src="Img\Powershell_wsl2.PNG"><br><br>
 </div>

-> Please note that hyper-V/Hypervisor platform is not needed.
-Only support for "Windows Subsystem" <br/>
+> Please note the settings found in 'Windows Features' and 'Turn Windows Features On Off'<br/>
-> Settings is found in 'Windows Features' and 'Turn Windows Features On Off'.
+> Hyper-V/Hypervisor platform is not needed for WSL.
+Only support for "Windows Subsystem"

 ## Install the Software-Development-Kit (SDK)
 Fallow the steps in [WAGO-PFC-SDK installation](https://github.com/WAGO/pfc-firmware-sdk) <br/>